-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-Serv vice Definition (Scope):

-Category 4: Sub-Category 4:

-Sup avai plemental dental care includes a routine oral examination plemental Dental service is an extended state plan service ilable under the state plan.
-Alts on the DD Waiver may access one (1) routine cleaning the under the DD Waiver is for individuals who require may for maintain oral health. e and includes dental services that do not mirror those g a year under the State plan.
-Dental care provided to

-Den Idren under the age of 21 on the DD Waiver may access to tall care provided to children under the age of 21 under the (2) routine cleanings a year to preserve and/or maintain of e DD Waiver is for individuals who require more than

-Spec cify applicable (if any) limits on the amount, frequency y, or duration of this service:
+Category 2: Sub-Category 2: Category 3: Sub-Category 3: Serv vice Definition (Scope): Category 4: Sub-Category 4: Sup avai plemental dental care includes a routine oral examination plemental Dental service is an extended state plan service ilable under the state plan. alts on the DD Waiver may access one (1) routine cleaning and includes dental services that do not mirror those g a year under the State plan.
+Dental care provided to Its under the DD Waiver is for individuals who require mo for maintain oral health. ore than one (1) routine cleaning a year to preserve Den Idren under the age of 21 on the DD Waiver may access to tal care provided to children under the age of 21 under the (2) routine cleanings a year to preserve and/or maintain o e DD Waiver is for individuals who require more than Spec cify applicable (if any) limits on the amount, frequency , or duration of this service: